Anna Waser: Life

 Anna Waser was born in 1678, the fifth child of a wealthy and respected family in Zurich.

 According to Jean-Baptiste Descamps she was born in Zurich in 1679 and became a pupil of Joseph Werner.
 According to the RKD she was born a year earlier and was an engraver and miniature painter.

 Her parents were Esther Müller and the bailiff Johann Rudolf Waser, an educated man who promoted the talent of his daughter.
 He had her trained as a painter, despite all social conventions.
-When she could not learn anything on her first teacher Johannes Sulzer, she went at fourteen to Bern to study with Joseph Werner, one of the leading Swiss painter.
+When she could not learn anything from her first teacher Johannes Sulzer, she went at fourteen to Bern to study with Joseph Werner, one of the leading Swiss painters.
 Four years she remained as the only girl among his male students, in his "learning workshop for painting".
-Then she returned to her family to Zurich.
+Then she returned to her family in Zurich.
 There they received portrait commissions from the large circle.
 Also outside the city people became aware of the young painter.